 Published by Heugel & Cie represented by Atlantis Musikbuch-Verlag AG, Zürich

 Born in Armenia, Ruzan Mantashyan studied piano at the Komitas Conservatory in Yerevan at the age of seven.
 A few years later, she began to study singing at the same institution with Valey Harutyunov.
 She then went on to study at the Accademia di Belcanto of Mirella Freni in Modena, and then with Hedwig Fassbender at the Frankfurt Conservatory, where she obtained her Master’s degree in 2014, after which she joined the Atelier lyrique de l’Opéra de Paris for two years.
 Ruzan was a finalist in the Francisco Viñas Competition in Barcelona where she won the special prize.
 She also won the Toti dal Monte Competition for Musetta (La bohème) and performed this role in Treviso, Bolzano, Fermo and Ferrara.
 Her engagements have enabled her to play the roles of Susanna (Le nozze di Figaro) in Modena; Servilia (La clemenza di Tito) in Reggio Emilia; Echo (Ariadne auf Naxos) at the Berlin Konzerthaus, the Opéra Bastille and the Glyndebourne Festival; the Child (L’Enfant et les sortilèges) at the Komische Oper Berlin; Fiordiligi (Così fan tutte) in Paris-Creteil, Lille, the Staatsoper Munich and Seoul; Micaëla (Carmen) in Montpellier and Hamburg; Xenia (Boris Godounov) at the Opéra de Paris.
 She gave a particularly noteworthy performance as Mimi (La bohème) and Marguerite (Faust) in Geneva.
 Ruzan has also appeared as Tatiana (Eugene Onegin) at the Hamburg Staatsoper; Cleofide (Handel’s Poro, Redell’Indie) at the Komische Oper; Mimi at the Bayerische Staatsoper in Munich; as well as Fiordiligi and Mimi in Zurich.
 She also sang at the Peralada Festival in a duet with Juan Diego Flórez.
 Recent engagements have included playing Natacha Rostova (War and Peace) in Geneva; Tatiana in Liège; Fiordiligi in Zurich; Tatiana and Alice Ford (Falstaff) at the Komische Oper; and Rachel (La Juive) at the Grand Théâtre de Genève.
-Her roles for the 2022/23 season and beyond include: Tatiana in Hamburg, Wiener Staatsoper and Komische Oper; Donna Elvira (Don Giovanni) at Glyndebourne and Zurich; and Mimi at Covent Garden.
+Her roles for the 2022/23 season and beyond include: Tatiana in Hamburg, Wiener Staatsoper and Komische Oper; Donna Elvira (Don Giovanni) at Glyndebourne and Zurich; Mimi at Covent Garden and Tokyo, Tatiana at the Wiener Staatsoper eand the Komische Oper, Donna Elvira at Zurich…

 After studying singing at the CRR in Paris, then at the CNSM in Paris (Yves Sotin’s class), Ambroisine Bré won several distinctions in 2017: four prizes in the “Mozart de l’Opéra” awards at the Théâtre des Champs-Élysées, the Grand Prix for a voice-piano duet at the Concours Nadia & Lili Boulanger with pianist Qiaochu Li; and was also named the “Révélation Classiques de l’Adami” and a laureate of the Royaumont Foundation.
 In 2019, she was nominated in the revelation category at the Victoires de la musique classique.
 Her career took off under the baton of Christophe Rousset, Marc Minkowski, Laurence Equilbey, Hervé Niquet, Eivind Gullberg Jensen, Vincent Dumestre, Leonardo García Alarcón, and Thomas Hengelbrock.
 She has performed on several major European stages – the Wiener Staatsoper, Theater an der Wien, Prague National Theatre, Luxembourg Philharmonic, Berlin Staatsoper, Opéra de Lille, Opéra de Bordeaux, Opéra national du Rhin, La Monnaie in Brussels, Festival de La Chaise-Dieu, Festival de Beaune – in roles such as Lazuli (L’Etoile de Chabrier); Cherubino (Le nozze di Figaro); Zerlina (Don Giovanni); Sesto (La clemenza di Tito); Dorabella (Così fan tutte); Flora (La traviata); Mercédès (Carmen); the Mother, the Dragonfly and the Chinese Cup (L’Enfant et les sortilèges); and Urbain (Les Huguenots).
 In 2022/23, she can be heard in Mallika (Lakmé) at the Opéra-Comique; Rossini’s La Petite Messe solennelle at Les Invalides; Dorothée (Cendrillon) at the Opéra de Limoges; Virtue and Ottavia (L’incoronazione di Poppea) at the Opéra royal de Versailles (production of the Festival d’Aix-en-Provence); and the title role of Grétry’s Andromaque at the Opéra de Saint-Etienne.
 At the beginning of 2022, she published her first solo disc of melodies and opera arias with the new generation of French artists and recorded Climène (Egisto) with Le Poème harmonique and Vincent Dumestre; and Galathée (Acis et Galathée by Lully) with Les Talens Lyriques and Christophe Rousset.

-At the Opéra de Lausanne: Die lustigen Weiber von Windsor (2014) and Ariadne aus Naxos (2019).
+At Opéra Lausanne: Die lustigen Weiber von Windsor (2014) and Ariadne auf Naxos (2019).

-At the Opéra de Lausanne: My Fair Lady (2022).
+At the Opéra de Lausanne: My Fair Lady (2022) and Orphée aux Enfers (2023).

 Anne Sophie Petit holds a Master’s degree as a soloist from the Haute école de musique de Lausanne, in Stephan MacLeod’s class.
 She is a Young Talent of the Académie Musicale Philippe Jaroussky in 2019/20, a laureate of the Royaumont Foundation and a member of the Studio de l’Opéra de Lyon (2020/21).
 She won the Geneva Mahler Competition in 2020 along with pianist Marcell Vigh.
 She made her stage debut at the Opéra de Lausanne in 2017 as Musetta (La bohème).
 She has performed on stages such as the Opéra de Rouen, the Théâtre des Champs-Élysées and the Concertgebouw in Amsterdam, where she made her debut as Queen of the Night.
 She has collaborated with ensembles such as Gli Angeli Genève, Les Ambassadeurs – La Grande Ecurie, Le Concert de la Loge, the Orchestre du XVIIIe Siècle and the Ensemble Correspondance.